ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/vnc_and_spice_consoles.md

     virtual machine fails when the server security type is set to `2` for that virtual machine.

-  - Due to VMware licensing restrictions, Red Hat cannot ship the WebMKS SDK in {{ site.data.product.title_short }}.
+  - Due to VMware licensing restrictions, {{ site.data.product.title_short }} cannot ship the WebMKS
+    SDK in {{ site.data.product.title_short }}.
 For information on how to configure WebMKS support in {{ site.data.product.title_short }}, see [Configuring WebMKS Support in {{ site.data.product.title_short }}](#configuring-the-webmks-support).